-Osteitis pubis (OP) is a noninfectious, chronic inflammatory state of the pubic symphysis and surrounding soft tissues with multiple etiologies, all resulting in the groin or lower abdominal pain.
+Osteitis pubis (OP) is a non-infectious, chronic inflammatory state of the pubic symphysis and surrounding soft tissues with multiple etiologies, resulting in groin or lower abdominal pain.

-More recently, the relationship of FAI and athletic pubalgia has been of interest.
-Eight six percent of those diagnosed with osteitis pubis undergoing operative intervention had FAI on radiographs.
-In an MRI study of nonathletic subjects, those with FAI were 13.89 times more likely to have OP.
-This result is also supported by Verrall et al., who found that those with a decreased hip range of motion had a higher incidence of pubic bone stress injury than in those with a normal hip range of motion.
-Saito et al. demonstrated that approximately 68% of soccer players with symptomatic FAI had radiographic evidence of OP.
-Finally, Larson et al. demonstrated those with increasing cam hip deformity showed a statistically higher prevalence of symptoms of OP.
+More recently, the relationship between femoroacetabular impingement and athletic pubalgia has been of interest.
+Eighty-six percent of those diagnosed with osteitis pubis undergoing operative intervention had FAI on radiographs.
+In an MRI study of nonathletic subjects, those with FAI were 13.89 times more likely to have osteitis pubis.
+This result is also supported by Verrall et al., who found that those with a decreased hip range of motion had a higher incidence of pubic bone stress injury than those with a normal hip range of motion.
+Saito et al. demonstrated that approximately 68% of soccer players with symptomatic FAI had radiographic evidence of osteitis pubis.
+Finally, Larson et al. demonstrated that those with increasing cam hip deformity showed a statistically higher prevalence of osteitis pubis symptoms.

-The few histological studies regarding OP come from bone and cartilage samples taken during surgical procedures on athletes with OP.
-The study by Verrall et al. took samples of pubic rami from Australian rugby players with pubic bone stress injuries.
+The few histological studies regarding osteitis pubis come from bone and cartilage samples taken during surgical procedures on athletes with osteitis pubis.
+Verrall et al. performed a study in which they took samples of pubic rami from Australian rugby players with pubic bone stress injuries.
 The samples, surprisingly, revealed the lack of inflammatory cells or signs of osteonecrosis.
-The samples, however, did demonstrate woven immature bone with neovascularization, osteoblasts, and fibroblasts consistent with a bony stress response.
-In a second histology study, by Radic and Annear, cartilage samples obtained from 15 athletes demonstrated degenerative cartilage void of inflammatory cells.
-The lack of inflammatory cells in both studies contradicts the notion that OP is primarily a disease of inflammation.
-As noted by Hitti et al., the idea that OP is an inflammatory disease stemmed from the published study by Coventry and Mitchell in 1961.
+However, the samples did demonstrate woven immature bone with neovascularization, osteoblasts, and fibroblasts consistent with a bony stress response.
+In a second histology study by Radic and Annear, cartilage samples obtained from 15 athletes demonstrated degenerative cartilage void of inflammatory cells.
+The lack of inflammatory cells in both studies contradicts the notion that osteitis pubis is primarily a disease of inflammation.
+As noted by Hitti et al., the idea that osteitis pubis is an inflammatory disease stemmed from the published study by Coventry and Mitchell in 1961.
 Coventry et al. found evidence of marrow fibrosis, vascular areas, and thin layers of new bone.
-However, their subject population was not athletes, but those who had prior pelvic surgery and infection.
-Thus this lends itself that OP may result from differing etiologies causing differing histology, which can be elicited from the patient history and presentation.
+However, their subject population was not athletes but those who had prior pelvic surgery and infection.
+Thus this lends itself that osteitis pubis may result from differing etiologies causing differing histology, which can be elicited from the patient's history and presentation.

-Due to OP’s common association with FAI, the hip joint must be evaluated.
-Patients with limited flexion, extension, internal, and external rotation of the hip should undergo evaluation.
+Due to osteitis pubis’s common association with FAI, the hip joint must be evaluated.
+Patients with limited flexion, extension, or internal and external rotation of the hip should undergo evaluation.
 Patients presenting with either sacroiliac pathology or with FAI may have pain with the FABER test, which is flexion, abduction, and external rotation of the hip.

-The management of OP includes both conservative and surgical options.
+The management of osteitis pubis includes both conservative and surgical options.
 The first option remains conservative treatment.
 Conservative management includes rest, NSAIDs, and a progressive course of physical therapy.
 There is no standard conservative treatment protocol resulting in a variety of outcomes.
-The conservative treatment of OP can be protracted.
+The conservative treatment of osteitis pubis can be protracted.
 It may take some athletes six months or more to return to the preinjury level, but more commonly, most return by 3 months.
 Albeit protracted, conservative management remains the mainstay of treatment.
 Only approximately 5% to 10% of athletes require surgical treatment.

 Steroid injections have been demonstrated as a useful adjunctive therapy.
 However, their role remains controversial.
 Two case series have demonstrated successful treatment with prolotherapy.
 Even though none of the injection studies were experimental in design, all reported positive outcomes.
 However, the areas injected, the amount injected, time to return to play, number of injections, and persistent symptoms were highly variable.

 If conservative management does fail, surgical intervention may be required.
-The timeframe of when to consider conservative treatment as a failure ranges and no set time table has been established.
+The timeframe of when to consider conservative treatment as a failure ranges, and no set timetable has been established.
 Commonly at a minimum of six months of conservative treatment is attempted before surgical options are discussed.
 Surgical options include curettage of symphyseal fibrocartilage, symphyseal fusion, wedge resection of the symphysis with or without arthrodesis, and an array of procedures to reinforce or repair abdominal or pelvic floor musculature.
 Williams et al. performed arthrodesis with a compression plate and bone graft in seven rugby players.
 All were able to return to sport and were symptom-free at a 52 month follow up.
 More recently, endoscopic techniques have been successfully demonstrated in case reports.
-Surgical indications are not well defined as some surgeons consider OP an isolated condition, while others attribute it to a constellation of other entities.
-In addition, there have been no significant differences between surgical outcomes between the differing procedures.
-Athletes are able to return to unrestricted activity at approximately 6 months.
+Surgical indications are not well defined as some surgeons consider osteitis pubis an isolated condition, while others attribute it to a constellation of other entities.
+Also, there have been no significant differences between surgical outcomes between the differing procedures.
+Athletes can return to unrestricted activity at approximately 6 months.

-Those with symptomatic FAI and OP may see relief of OP when FAI is treated, supporting the notion that OP is a result of altered joint motion elsewhere in the pelvis.
-Thirty-nine percent of patients diagnosed with both conditions had complete resolution of OP when FAI treated alone.
+Those with symptomatic FAI and osteitis pubis may see a relief of their osteitis pubis when FAI is treated, supporting the notion that osteitis pubis is a result of altered joint motion elsewhere in the pelvis.
+Thirty-nine percent of patients diagnosed with both conditions had complete resolution of osteitis pubis when FAI treated alone.
 Results from Saito et al. also support this finding where arthroscopic surgery for FAI alone resulted in a high rate of return to sports and resolution of bone marrow edema among soccer players.

-The prognosis of those with OP is very good.
+The prognosis of those with osteitis pubis is very good.
 Those treated conservatively return to sports in approximately 3 months with a low chance of recurrence.
-Only 5% to 10% of patients with OP require surgery.
+Only 5% to 10% of patients with osteitis pubis require surgery.
 Surgical outcomes are also very favorable, with an overwhelming return to sport at approximately 3 to 4 months.

 Patients, especially athletes with osteitis pubis, benefit from a team approach involving orthopedic surgeons, coaches, physical therapists, and athletic trainers.
 Conservative treatment should be attempted first and results in successful treatment in a majority of cases.
 Orthopedic surgeons and physical therapists should be mindful of concomitant pathology and treat them accordingly.